 GMT was an "average time" system based on telescopic observations from Greenwich Observatory.
 UTC, while synchronized to GMT, takes account of slight variations in Earth's rotation rate.
-On December 31st, when you hear that a "leap second" has been added to (or subtracted from) the world's clock, that's a correction between GMT and UTC.
+Once in a while a "leap second" is added to (or subtracted from) the world's clock — that's a correction between GMT and UTC.
 Earth's rotation period can vary from exactly 24 hours by a fraction of a second either way, depending on geologic perturbations.

 For example, as glaciers melt, there's a transfer of mass from higher latitudes toward the equator.
 As with a figure skater who slows his spin rate by extending an arm or leg, the law of conservation of angular momentum requires a reduction of the spin rate to compensate for this redistribution of mass.
-Scientists estimate the recent magnitude 9.0 earthquake in Japan shifted enough mass away from the equator to shorten the day by 1.8 microseconds (0.0000018 s).
+Scientists estimate a magnitude 9.0 earthquake in Japan in 2011 shifted enough mass away from the equator to shorten the day by 1.8 microseconds (0.0000018 s).

 What is the IDL?

-They the IMC selected the 180-degree meridian as the other "cut," not because it was directly opposite the Prime Meridian (any meridian could have been that other "cut").
-180 degrees was chosen because it runs mostly through open ocean in the central Pacific, zigging and zagging to keep nearby nations on their own day and date.
+The IMC selected the 180-degree meridian as the other "cut," not because it was directly opposite the Prime Meridian (any meridian could have been that other "cut").
+The 180-degree meridian was chosen because it runs mostly through open ocean in the central Pacific, zigging and zagging to keep nearby nations on their own day and date.
 So the choice of 180 degrees was arbitrary, but it established the IDL in use today.

 Although the IDL starts out in the middle of its UTC±12 time zone at both poles — exactly at longitude 180 degrees — for most of its length, it shifts to the east and coincides with the eastern edge of its time zone, which also zigs and zags.
 The bottom line is, this accommodation keeps the island nations of Oceania each on their own clock and calendar.
 But there are exceptions.

-Tonga preferred to be at UTC+13 (or UTC-11) for reasons of commerce and convenience.
-Samoa, originally in the UTC-11 time zone, in 2011 "gerrymandered" their time-zone borders to place them in UTC±12.
-The Chatham Islands sets their clocks at UTC+12.75, creating an "orphan" time zone inside UTC±12.
+Tonga also preferred to be at UTC+13 (or UTC-11) for reasons of commerce and convenience.
+The Chatham Islands, almost 500 miles (800 km) east of New Zealand, sets clocks at UTC+12.75, creating an "orphan" time zone inside UTC±12.
 Fractional time zones are used in 16 locations around the globe.
 Countries simply choose what works best for them.